acfromspace/spacestone/README.md

   8.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://next.gatsbyjs.org/docs/gatsby-config/) for more detail).

   9.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby node APIs](https://next.gatsbyjs.org/docs/node-apis/) (if any).
-These allow customization/extension of default Gatsby settings affecting pieces of the site build process.
+These allow customizations of default Gatsby settings affecting pieces of the site build process.
 This project contains none, but the file remains if one wishes to build blog posts or of the sort.

   10.  **`LICENSE`**: This project is licensed under the MIT license.